Skip to content

 Cryptocurrency use cases are related to utility – do people really want or need this alternative?
 The best way to think of it is to look at Bitcoin’s use case:

 Bitcoin was the first effective digital currency that did not require a bank.
 People could store and send money autonomously, with no need for a third-party financial institution.
-People certainly wanted to have less dependence on financial institutions.
-This was a demand that Bitcoin addressed, so – despite short term market volatility – Bitcoin’s price has continued to rise year after year.
+People wanted to have less dependence on financial institutions, especially in the aftermath of the Global Financial Crisis in 2008.
+This was a demand that Bitcoin addressed.

 Competitors